MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/social-identities.md

 This flow is **not recommended** because your application asking a user for their password is not secure.
 For more information about this problem, see [this article](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).

-> By using username/password you are giving-up a number of things:
+By using username/password you are giving-up a number of things:

-> - core tenants of modern identity: password gets fished, replayed.
+- Core tenants of modern identity: password gets fished, replayed.
 Because we have this concept of a share secret that can be intercepted.
-> This is incompatible with passwordless.
+This is incompatible with passwordless.
-> - users who need to do MFA won't be able to sign-in (as there is no interaction)
+- Users who need to do MFA won't be able to sign-in (as there is no interaction)
-> - Users won't be able to do single sign-on
+- Users won't be able to do single sign-on

-#### Configure the ROPC flow in AzureAD B2C
+### Configure the ROPC flow in AzureAD B2C

 In your AzureAD B2C tenant, create a new user flow and select **Sign in using ROPC**.
 This will enable the ROPC policy for your tenant.
 See [Configure the resource owner password credentials flow](/azure/active-directory-b2c/configure-ropc) for more details.

 `IPublicClientApplication` contains a method called